silnrsi/font-ramsina/documentation/source/about.md

 - If you would rather not use a Google profile, you can subscribe any email address by sending a message to [sil-font-news+subscribe@groups.sil.org](mailto:sil-font-news+subscribe@groups.sil.org) and following the instructions you get in the confirmation message.

-Our font announcements are also available through X (formerly Twitter) [\@silfonts](https://x.com/silfonts).

 ## Supporting the project

 These fonts are provided at no cost; however, they are expensive to produce and maintain.
 Please consider donating to SIL’s font development efforts to support future development.
-Go to [SIL’s Give Direct page](https://give.sil.org/give/485238). **Thank you!**
+Go to the [WSTech donation page](https://give.sil.org/campaign/725115/donate). **Thank you!**

 ## About SIL Global